Apple + Recommended

 WebKit vulnerabilities affect all iOS browsers

-Not having a fully up-to-date iOS version means that your iPhone could be compromised by simply browsing to a hacked or malicious site, or even when you view a malicious email with embedded rich Web content.
+Not having a fully up-to-date iOS version means that hackers could compromise your iPhone when you simply browse to a hacked or malicious site, or even when you view a malicious email with embedded rich Web content.

 Apple’s patching policy provides a false sense of security